 - If the costs are necessary, reasonable, allocable, and consistent with your project's purpose and activities - How you calculate your costs in ways that are clear and repeatable - How funds are restricted.
-See funding policies and limitations - You must include the cost of sending at least one key staff person to attend the annual in-person RHY National Grantee Training and the annual in-person regional training - If you do not have computer equipment and the required HMIS software, you must include the estimated cost for such equipment, software, and training in your proposed budget.
-You must coordinate with your CoC HMIS lead to determine the estimated costs - If you already have the necessary HMIS equipment, software, and training, then clearly state that in this section of your application
+See funding policies and limitations - You must include the cost of sending at least one key staff person to attend the annual in-person RHY National Grantee Training and regional trainings. - If you do not have computer equipment and the required HMIS software, you must include the estimated cost for such equipment, software, and training in your proposed budget.
+You must coordinate with your CoC HMIS lead to determine those estimated costs. - If you already have the necessary HMIS equipment, software, and training, then you must clearly state that in this section of your application.

-• In addition to outlining the organization's complete annual operating budget, you should list the non-federal funding sources that will support the program

-For applicants proposing to use subaward(s), the amount cannot be more than 50% of total direct costs for the budget period.

-- You must provide a justification for the subaward and explain how you will maintain control of the project. - You also must explain why a subaward is needed and why you cannot complete the project without another organization's assistance.
+- In addition to outlining the organization's complete annual operating budget, you must list all non-federal funding sources that will support the program.
+You must state specifically if there are no additional non-federal funding sources (beyond the required match) to support the program. - If you are making a subaward, the amount cannot be more than 50% of total direct costs for the budget period.
+You must provide a justification for the subaward and explain how you will maintain control of the project.
+You also must explain why a subaward is needed and why you cannot complete the project without another organization's assistance.

-We encourage you also to review the Standard Form instructions.
+We encourage you to also review the Standard Form instructions.